Jollerprutt/proxmox-node/README.md

 - [ ] Update Proxmox OS and enable turnkeylinux templates

 ## Proxmox Installation
+## Proxmox Installation
-Each proxmox node installation requires two hard disks.
+Each proxmox node requires two hard disks.
-Disk one (subject to hardware so not always sda, so we refer to them all as sdx) is for the Proxmox OS so a small 120 Gb disk is adequate.
-Even USB dom if you like.
+SCSi and SATA controllers device file name is sda,sdb,sdc and so on.
+So disk one is often device sda but this is subject to types of hardware.
+So we refer to SATA disk devices as sdx.
+The Proxmox OS disk requires 120 Gb SSD disk.
+You can use a USB dom if you want to.
 Disk two (sdx) I recommend a 500 Gb SSD which will be used as Proxmox ZFS shared storage disk for the cluster.
 But for my installation I use a 250 Gb SSD.
 Create your Proxmox installation USB media (instructions [here](https://pve.proxmox.com/wiki/Install_from_USB_Stick)), set your nodes bios boot loader order to Hard Disk first / USB second (so you can boot from your proxmox installation USB media), and install proxmox.
 For your Synology Virtual Machine Proxmox VM pre-setup follow the the instructions [HERE](https://github.com/ahuacate/synobuild#install--configure-synology-virtual-machine-manager).
 Remember to remove your USB media on reboot on the hard metal hardware.
 Configure each node as follows: